 Participants will be informed of the status of their proposal to the SWG between February 21 and March 01, 2014.
 Conference registration will open in March 2014, after all abstracts have been received and accepted.

 - to join or renew your IFTR/FIRT membership, submit an abstract, or register for the conference: http://journals.cambridge.org/iftr

 - you may find additional information about this Working Group here:

-We look forward to seeing you in Barcelona in 2013!
+We look forward to seeing you in Warwick in 2014!

 Co-Convenors of the Scenography Working Group IFTR/FIRT